dzambr13/CoffeeMarketplaceFrontEnd/README.md

 ---

 ### **_Future Updates_**
+- [x] Get search bar to work in front end
+- [] Users will be able to edit their account info from frontend
+- [] Users will be able to save products and roasters to a list.
 - [] Products get added to profile page
-- [] Get search bar to work in front end

 ---